openziti/ziti-tunnel-sdk-c/README.md

 ```

 Once the Ziti Tunneler SDK is initialized with a network device and ziti-sdk
-callbacks, a tunneler application only needs to indiciate which service(s)
+callbacks, a tunneler application only needs to indicate which service(s)
 that should be

 ## Run with Docker